By William “Wes” Waldo

-The word “Strategy” has its beginnings from the Greek strategos—a leader, both mfilitary general and politician, with far reaching powers and responsibilities.
+The word “strategy” has its beginnings from the Greek strategos—a leader, both military general and politician, with far reaching powers and responsibilities.
 If, at the end of their service, it was determined they had done a poor job, they faced punishment, including the possibility of execution.
 Now that’s a high-stakes job.

 When I first read about the history of strategos, I thought of how a strategos couldn’t be a short-term planner; they had to develop and execute a successful strategy for today and every day into the future.